sttp/Specification/Output/README.md

 ## Protocol Overview

+STTP is an open, measurement-based publish/subscribe transport protocol that can be used to securely exchange time-series data and automatically synchronize meta-data between two applications.
+The protocol supports sending real-time and historical data at full or down-sampled resolutions.
+When sending historical data, the replay speed can be controlled dynamically for use in visualizations to enable users to see data faster or slower than recorded in real-time.

+The wire protocol employed by STTP implements a publish/subscribe data exchange model using a simple command driven operation with a compressed binary serialization of time-series values.
+The protocol does not require a predefined or fixed configuration – that is, the time-series values arriving in one data packet can be different than those arriving in another.
+Each packet of data consists of a collection of time-series values; each time-series value is a structure containing an ID, a time-stamp, a value and associated flags.

+STTP is implemented using a _command channel_ and a _data channel_.
+The actual IP transport protocols for these channels varies based on need, but is often either a single TCP/IP transport for both the command and data channel -or- a TCP/IP based command channel with a UDP/IP based data channel.

+The command channel is used to reliably negotiate session specific required communication, state and protocol parameters.
+The command channel is also used to authenticate with other STTP communications appliances, exchange metadata on available data points, and request specific data points for subscription.
+The data channel is used to send compact, binary encoded packets of identifiable measured values along with a timestamp accurate to one ten-millionth of a second (e.g., a tick) and flags that can be used to indicate time and data quality.

+STTP can be implemented with our without its security features.
+STTP includes both strong access control and encryption and is configurable to allow use of private keys in a highly isolated environment.
+When security is enabled, STTP utilizes standard key management services with X.509 identity certificates for authentication.

+In this section of the STTP specification, first data communication fundamentals are presented that set the boundary conditions for protocol design.
+These are followed by an introduction to the major components STTP.

+> :construction:  Recommend a pattern of providing an introduction to what follows in the opening paragraphs of each major section.

+### Background

-In typical messaging exchange paradigms a source application hosts a block of structured data, composed in memory, with the intent to transmit the data to one or more receiving applications.
+In typical messaging exchange paradigms, a source application hosts a block of structured data, composed in memory, with the intent to transmit the data to one or more receiving applications.
 The data has _structure_ in the sense that it exists as a collection of simpler primitive data types where each of the data elements is given a name to provide useful context and meaning; most programming languages represent data structures using a primary key word, e.g., `class` or `struct`.
 Before transmission, the data structure must be serialized - this is necessary because the programming language of the source application which hosts the data structure defines the structure in memory using a format that is optimized for use in the application.
 The process of serializing the data structure causes each of the data elements to be translated into a format that is easily transmitted over a network and is suitable for deserialization by a receiving application.

 The applications that are sending and receiving data structures can be running on the same machine or on different physical hardware with disparate operating systems.
 As a result, the details of the data structure serialization format can be complex and diverse.
-Such complexities can include issues with proper handling of the endianess of the primitive data types during serialization which may differ from the system that is deserializing the data, or differences in the interpretation of how character data is encoded <sup>[[6](#user-content-ref6)]</sup>.
+Such complexities can include issues with proper handling of the endianness of the primitive data types during serialization which may differ from the system that is deserializing the data, or differences in the interpretation of how character data is encoded <sup>[[6](#user-content-ref6)]</sup>.

 The subject of serializing data structures in the field of computer science has become very mature; many solutions exist to manage the complexities of serialization.
 Today most computer programming languages, or their associated frameworks, include various options for serializing data structures in multiple formats.
 However, these solutions tend to only work within their target ecosystems and are usually not very interoperable with other frameworks or languages.

 When interoperability is important, other technologies exist that focus on data structure serialization that works regardless of hardware, operating system or programming language.
 Two of these serialization technologies that are in wide use are Google Protocol Buffers <sup>[[7](#user-content-ref7)]</sup> and the Facebook developed Apache Thrift <sup>[[8](#user-content-ref8)]</sup>.
 Both of these serialization frameworks create highly compact, cross-platform serializations of data structures with APIs that exist in many commonly used programming languages.

+> :information_source: For the purposes of this specification, serialized data structures will be referred to as a _frames_, regardless of the actual binary format.

 For smaller sized, discrete data structures, the existing available serialization technologies are very fast and highly effective.
 However, as the data structures become larger, the process of serialization and deserialization becomes more costly in terms of both memory allocation and computational processing.
 Because of this, large frames of data are not recommended for use by these serialization technologies <sup>[[9](#user-content-ref9)]</sup> <sup>[[10](#user-content-ref10)]</sup>.
 Additionally, and perhaps more importantly, there are also penalties that occur at the network transport layer.

-> :information_source: For the purposes of this specification, serialized data structures will be referred to as a _frames_, regardless of the actual binary format.

-##### Data Structure Serialization in the Power Industry
+#### Data Structure Serialization in the Power Industry

 In the electric power industry, the IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> protocol exists as a standard serialization format for the exchange of synchrophasor data.
 Synchrophasor data is typically measured with an accurate time source, e.g., a GPS clock, and transmitted at high-speed data rates, up to 120 frames per second.
 Measured data sent by this protocol is still simply a frame of serialized primitive types which includes data elements such as a timestamp, status flags, phasor angle / magnitude pairs, etc. The IEEE C37.118 protocol also prescribes the combination of data frames received from multiple source devices for the same timestamp into one large combined frame in a process known as concentration.
 The concentration process demands that a waiting period be established to make sure all the expected data frames for a given timestamp arrive.
 If any frames of data do not arrive before the waiting period expires, the overall combined frame is published anyway.
 Since the frame format is fixed, empty data elements that have no defined value, e.g., NaN or null, still occupy space for the missing frames.